-Richmond Valley Council provides a range of essential services to help sustain our community, including managing water supplies, repairing roads, maintaining drainage networks and parks and reserves, and providing important regulatory services in development assessment and public health the NRLX and help some 300 lost animals find their way home.
+Richmond Valley Council provides a range of essential services to help sustain our community, including managing water supplies, repairing roads, maintaining drainage networks and parks and reserves, and providing important regulatory services in development assessment and public health.

 Each year, Council maintains 1,064km of roads, provides more than two billion litres of safe drinking water, collects more than 600,000 bins, receives more than 33,000 calls from customers and mows nearly 14,000 hectares of grass.